Skip to content

 During urination, the bladder empties through the urethra, located at the bottom of the bladder.
 The Urethra is a tube that connects the urinary bladder to the urinary meatus for the removal of fluids from the body.
 In males, the urethra travels through the penis.
 The female urethra is quite a bit shorter than its male counterpart and its opening is situated between a woman’s clitoris and vagina.

-The urinary tract is important because it:
+Urinary tract health (and urethra health) is important because it:

 • Prevents the buildup of wastes and extra fluid in the body